Everlast Pro Style Boxing Gloves

 Fairfax took a serious look into a the classic aesthetics of old-style boxing gloves, and applied over twenty different stunning colors to their gloves.
 Best of all, Fairtex Kickboxing Muay Thai Sparring Gloves look better in person than they do online, shining vividly without strong chemical smells.
 These get full free returns and expedited shipping from either Thailand or the US, showing that Fairfax prioritizes their customers.
 You’ll be paying a little more than the standard going rate for a pair of Muay Thai gloves, but they’re well worth it.

 These are designed with an all-purpose build, and fit tightly without cutting off circulation.
 Grab your size, and utilize the durable velcro wrist adjustments to get the ultimate fit.
 You get an extended slit in the palm side, giving you a little more blowjob room in a sparring match to reduce recoil, and maximize the full use of the cushioning.
+For more great sports equipment, scheck out our guide to the best knee sleeves.

 Ultra durable velcro wrist fitting